ElvisWang2010/WROFE-2025/README.md

 self.center_green_area = cv2.countNonZero(center_green_mask)
 ```

-For a more accurate estimation of the pillars location we must find the centroid of the pillar.
+For a more accurate estimation of the pillars' location, we must find the centroid of the pillar.

 ```
 M_pillar = cv2.moments(center_mask)